Photos by Chris Green, Stadium Journey

 Year Opened: 1955

-Road America is often regarded as one of the greatest race tracks in the world, let alone the USA.
-Its annual schedule features NASCAR Xfinity, Trans-Am, SRO World Challenge, IMSA, IndyCar, and vintage racing action throughout the year.
-Fans from all over the Midwest flock to this track to witness some of North America’s best sports action, in a beautiful setting that proves to be both fan friendly and easy to navigate, this summer event is a must-see on the IndyCar slate.
+Road America is often regarded as one of the greatest race tracks in the world, let alone the US.
+While the track’s annual schedule features NASCAR, Trans-Am, IMSA, and others, IndyCar can always be guaranteed to see fans from all over the Midwest flock to this track to witness some of North America’s best sports action.
+Racing in a beautiful setting that proves to be both fan friendly and easy to navigate, this summer event is a must-see on the IndyCar slate.

 Food & Beverage 5